-You pay Oral and maxillofacial surgery High Option High Option Oral surgical procedures, limited to: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Reduction of fractures of the jaws or facial bones Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan • Surgical correction of cleft lip, cleft palate or severe functional malocclusion allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Removal of stones from salivary ducts • Excision of impacted teeth, bony cysts of the jaw, torus palatinus, leukoplakia, or malignancies • Excision of cysts and incision of abscesses not involving the teeth • Other surgical procedures that do not involve the teeth or their supporting structures • Freeing of muscle attachments Not covered: All charges.
-All charges. • Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Organ/tissue transplants Limited to: PPO: 10% of the Plan allowance.
-PPO: 15% of the Plan allowance. • Cornea Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan • Heart allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Heart/lung billed amount and all charges billed amount and all charges after the Plan pays \$100,000 per transplant. • Kidney after the Plan pays \$100,000 per transplant. • Liver • Pancreas Kidney/Pancreas • Single lung • Double lung • Intestinal transplants (small intestine) and the small intestine with the liver or small intestine with multiple organs such as the liver, stomach, and pancreas
+Reconstructive surgery (continued) You pay High Option Standard Option Not covered: All charges.
+All charges. • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Surgeries related to sex transformation or sexual dysfunction Oral and maxillofacial surgery Oral surgical procedures, limited to: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Reduction of fractures of the jaws or facial bones Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan • Surgical correction of cleft lip, cleft palate or severe functional malocclusion allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount • Removal of stones from salivary ducts • Excision of impacted teeth, bony cysts of the jaw, torus palatinus, leukoplakia, or malignancies • Excision of cysts and incision of abscesses not involving the teeth • Other surgical procedures that do not involve the teeth or their supporting structures • Freeing of muscle attachments Not covered: All charges.
+All charges.
+Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Organ/tissue transplants Limited to: PPO: 10% of the Plan allowance.
+PPO: 15% of the Plan allowance. • Cornea Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan • Heart allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Heart/lung billed amount and all charges after billed amount and all charges • Kidney the Plan pays \$100,000 per transplant after the Plan pays \$100,000 per transplant • Liver • Pancreas Kidney/Pancreas Single lung Double lung